Felipebc2/Felipebc2/README.md

  🤓 I'm a software engineering student at IDP

- 🌱 Currently improving my skills as Data Research, Web Development and FullStack.
+ 🌱 Currently improving my frontend skills

  😁 Sometimes I make some 3D models with Maya